aviatadocker/docker-go-agent/README.md

+# Dockerized go agent

+This repository contains a Dockerfile for containerizing [Go](http://go.cd) build agents.

-# Running containers
+# Usage

 To run one or more agents, repeat the following command to launch as many as you need:

     docker run -d --link go-server:go-server patforna/go-agent

-# Building image from scratch
+# Building from scratch

-The following commands build the images from scratch and tag it accordingly (replace 14.1.0 with new version).
+To build the image from scratch, execute the command below (replace 14.1.0 with new version):

-    docker build -t patforna/go-agent:14.1.0 go-agent && \
+    docker build -t patforna/go-agent:14.1.0 .
-    docker tag patforna/go-agent:14.1.0 patforna/go-agent:latest